MartinTheDoge/fdet-run-test/README.md

 req = requests.get("http://127.0.0.1:8002/backend/eval_debug", params={"text":text}).json()
 ```
+To briefly explain what this code does, it searches for a similarty in given sentence to find a title from Wikipedia that refers to it, it then extracts the page and converts it to a json
 After the AI processes those given values, you should expect all of these values: <br>
 <br>
 Claim <br>